 Our policy is based on the NZITF Disclosure Guidelines.

 We are committed to protecting our community and users.
-If you are a security expert or security researcher and you believe you have discovered a security related issue with our websites, network, CPE, or other systems, we appreciate your help in reporting the issue to us responsibly.
+If you are a security expert or security researcher and you believe you have discovered a security-related issue with our websites, network, CPE, or other systems, we appreciate your help in reporting the issue to us responsibly.

-We ask the security research community give us an opportunity to correct issues and vulnerabilities before publicly disclosing them.
-If you give us reasonable time to respond to your report before making any information public, and make a good faith effort to avoid privacy violations, destruction of data, and interruption or degradation of our service during your research, we will not bring any lawsuit against you, or ask law enforcement to investigate you.
+We ask the security research community to give us an opportunity to correct issues and vulnerabilities before publicly disclosing them.
+If you give us reasonable time to respond to your report before making any information public and make a good faith effort to avoid privacy violations, destruction of data, and interruption or degradation of our service during your research, we will not bring any lawsuit against you, or ask law enforcement to investigate you.